 (b) the purchase or proposed purchase of goods or services from a promoter of or participant in a pyramid selling scheme does not constitute participation or proposed participation in the scheme.

-27. Power to declare that this Division does not apply to certain schemes, etc.
+27. Power to declare that this Division does not apply to certain schemes etc.

 (1) The Governor may, by notice published in the Gazette, declare that the provisions of this Division, other than this section, do not apply or did not at a particular time apply to a specified trading scheme or to specified transactions forming part of a trading scheme or to a specified trading scheme promoted by a specified person.